 Paragraph 2.11., amend to read:

 “2.11.
-"Unladen mass" means the mass of the vehicle in running order without driver, passengers occupants or load, but with the fuel tank filled to 90 per cent of its capacity and the usual set of tools and spare wheel on board, where applicable;”Paragraphs 5.1.1. to 5.1.1.2., amend to read:
+"Unladen mass" means the mass of the vehicle in running order without driver, passengers occupants or load, but with the fuel tank filled to 90 per cent of its capacity and the usual set of tools and spare wheel on board, where applicable;”

+Paragraph 4.5.1 footnote 2, amend to read:

+“2 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.78, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

+Paragraphs 5.1.1. to 5.1.1.2., amend to read:

 “5.1.1.
 The test will be carried out on the driver’s side unless asymmetric side structures, if any, are so different as to affect the performance in a side impact.
 In that case either of the alternatives in paragraph 5.1.1.1. or 5.1.1.2. may be used by agreement between the manufacturer and Type Approval Authority.
 In case of vehicles of category X, the manufacturer shall propose the tested side.
 For all vehicle categories, the procedure under 5.1.1.1. and 5.1.1.2. shall apply.

 5.1.1.1.
-The manufacturer will shall provide the authority responsible for approval with information regarding the compatibility of performances in comparison with of the driver’s the proposed side when the test is being carried out on that side in comparison with the opposite side.
+The manufacturer will shall provide the authority responsible for approval with information regarding the compatibility of performance in comparison with of the driver’s the proposed side when the test is being carried out on that side in comparison with the opposite side.

 5.1.1.2.
-The Type Approval Authority, if concerned as to the construction of the vehicle, will decide to have the test performed on the side, opposite the driver, this being considered to be the least favourable.”
+The Type Approval Authorityshall decide to have the test performed on the side, opposite the driver, this being considered to be the least favourable.”

 Paragraph 5.3.1.1., amend to read:

 “5.3.1.1.
-In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver, this requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”
+In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver or the ADS, this requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”

 Paragraph 5.3.2.2., amend to read:

 “5.3.2.2.
-In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver, this requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”
+In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver or the ADS, this requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”

 Annex 4, paragraph 5.2.2., amend to read:

 “5.2.2.
-In the case of vehicles equipped with an automatically activated door locking system, which is installed optionally and/or which can be de-activated by the driver, one of the following two procedures shall be used at the choice of the manufacturer:” II.
+In the case of vehicles equipped with an automatically activated door locking system, which is installed optionally and/or which can be de-activated by the driver or the ADS, one of the following two procedures shall be used at the choice of the manufacturer:”

+Annex 4, paragraph 5.7., amend to read:

+“5.7.
+If the steering wheel is adjustable, all adjustments are positioned to their mid-travel locations (if applicable).”

+Annex 7, paragraph 2.10., amend to read:

+“2.10.
+For the driver's …

+In case of vehicles of category X, refer to paragraph 2.11. for installation of the dummies.”

+II.
 Justification

 See paragraph 0. in the proposal.